mushky/learn-arabic-short-stories/README.md

 ### Todos

 1. Complete minimal prototype
- - Complete Story
+ - Complete Story [DONE]
  - Intro Screen for story
- - Button that brings next sentence in dialog
+ - Button that brings next sentence in dialog [DONE]
  - Questions about what is happening in the story
  - Completion